 2. Cutting down on treats

-Depending on your nutritionist’s advice, cat treats should only be fed sparingly and not used as meal replacements.
+Depending on your vet’s advice, cat treats should only be fed sparingly and not used as meal replacements.
 This also regulates their eating habits thus making it easier to control their daily calorie intake.

 Make sure that everyone in your household is on board with this plan too so that no one is sneaking treats to your cat.